TBosak/fornax/README.md

 bun add fornaxjs
 ```

-Create a `fornax.config.ts` in your project’s root to configure directories, ports, custom plugins, and extra entry points:
+Create a `fornax.config.ts` in your project’s root to configure directories, ports, custom plugins (style-loader is included by default for css imports), and extra entry points:

 ```typescript
 export default {